apurva011104/Cyber-Security/Day03/README.md

 - **netstat :**  Displays active network connections and listening ports.

 ## Batch Scripting
 - It allows you to automate tasks by writing scripts that execute a sequence of commands.
 - These are plain text files with a **.bat** or **.cmd** extension.
 - To create a batch file, write commands in a text file and save it with a .bat extension.

+## Introduction To Powershell
+- It is a task automation and configuration management framework from Microsoft, consisting of a command-line shell and the associated scripting language.
+- It is both a shell and a scripting language that enables administrators to perform a wide variety of tasks, from basic file management to complex scripting for system configuration

+## Using CMD and PowerShell for System Administration and Basic Security Tasks
+### System Administration
+- User account management
+- File directory mangement
+- System configuration
+### Basic Security Tasks
+- Configure Firewall rules
+- Check for installed updates
+- Check open ports
+- Check user account stats
+- Run security updates